aeirola/react-native-svg-app-icon/src/__tests__/fixtures/README.md

 - `example`: Icon used for example app, based on React Native logo
 - `white`: Completely white icon, for testing legacy shades
+- `text`: Icon with SVG text element, for testing PNG fallback of adaptive icons

 ## Android icons